해당 기기를 고치는데 사용하는 일반 도구들 입니다. 매 단계에 모든 도구를 사용하지는 않습니다.

 Diagnose the problems ailing your Wii using the Nintendo Wii Troubleshooting page.

-The Nintendo Wii, released in North America in November 2006, is Nintendo's seventh generation gaming console, a category which includes Sony's PlayStation 3 and Microsoft's Xbox 360.
-It is the smallest of the seventh generation consoles, measuring a slim 44 mm wide, 157 mm tall, and 215.4 mm deep.
-The system was only available in white at its launch, despite previous plans to make multiple colors available.
+The Nintendo Wii, released in North America in November 2006, is Nintendo's seventh-generation gaming console, a category that includes Sony's PlayStation 3 and Microsoft's Xbox 360.

 The most often replaced Nintendo Wii parts include the Wii DVD drive, Wii U faceplate, and Wii U fan.

 The most often replaced Wii Original parts include the DVD drive, faceplate, and sensor bar